 If you want to keep your page out of the search results, there are a number of things you can do.
-Most of ’em are not hard and you can implement these without a ton of technical knowledge.
+Most options aren’t hard and you can implement these without a ton of technical knowledge.
 If you can check a box, your content management system will probably have an option for that.
 Or allows nifty plugins like our own Yoast SEO to help you prevent the page from showing up in search results.
 In this post, I won’t give you difficult options to go about this.
 I will simply tell you what steps to take and things to consider.

 Why do you want to keep your page out of the search results?